Acting Out Disease. How Patient Organizations Shaped Modern Medicine

 Patient Involvement

-Additionally, the project will investigate how patients, in acting out medical knowledge, assumed notions of selfhood that overlapped and interacted with those of medical scientists.
+This deep involvement of patients in medicine facilitated an extended reach of medical power which resonates in contemporary society.
+It will also investigate how patients, in acting out medical knowledge, assumed notions of selfhood that overlapped and interacted with those of medical scientists.

 Research Methodology

-I will lead a team of researchers to analyze the publications and archives of patient organizations from four European nations:
+I will lead a team of researchers to analyse the publications and archives of patient organizations from four European nations:

 1. Sweden